Leogendra/YTMusic-and-Spotify-Library-Synchronizer/README.md

 1. An URL is generated.
 Open the URL in your browser, it should redirect you to another URL starting with `http://localhost:5500/callback?code=`.
 Copy the code after `?code=`, and paste it into the terminal.
 This token is valid for 1 hour.

-1. You are now ready to (finally) use the synchronizer!
+1. You are now ready to use the synchronizer!

 ---